Meet the Carvers

 In 2001 Dmitrii was asked to replace a colleague slated to participate in an ice contest in Saint Petersburg.
 This unexpected opportunity allowed Dmitrii to discover a new way of working.

-“Once I started instantly loved working with this material.
+“Once I started I instantly loved working with this material.
 That shapes and forms and amazing play with light and air captured my consciousness.
 Every time I push the limits of ice I discover new ways to play with it.
-Ice provides never-ending possibilities to grow that’s why I am always happy to work with this amazing media.
+Ice provides never-ending possibilities to grow that’s why I am always happy to work with this amazing media."

 Kevin Lewis